 pERC deliberated upon the results of Study SG035-0003 and determined that there may be a net clinical benefit of treatment with brentuximab. pERC noted that a substantial proportion of patients (34%) experienced a complete response, which is an important and meaningful outcome in Hodgkin lymphoma.
-In addition, it was noted that the median duration of complete response was 20.5 months, which pERC considered evidence of a durable response, pERC also reviewed safety evidence for brentuximab from Study SG035-0003 and considered that it was challenging to assess the safety of brentuximab in the absence of comparative data.
-However, given that these patients do not have other effective therapeutic options but would likely be exposed to toxic chemotherapies, pERC concluded that brentuximab's toxicity profile appeared reasonable and manageable in this setting.
-The most common adverse event was neutropenia, which pERC noted may incur an additional cost to care. pERC also noted that one of the most common adverse events that was observed was peripheral neuropathy, which is at least partially reversible after stopping treatment. pERC discussed the limitations of relying on non-randomized, noncomparative evidence and concluded that there was considerable uncertainty surrounding the clinical benefit of brentuximab.
+In addition, it was noted that the median duration of complete response was 20.5 months, which pERC considered evidence of a durable response. pERC also reviewed safety evidence for brentuximab from Study SG035-0003 and considered that it was challenging to assess the safety of brentuximab in the absence of comparative data.
+However, given that these patients do not have other effective therapeutic options but would likely be exposed to toxic or ineffective chemotherapies, pERC concluded that brentuximab's toxicity profile appeared reasonable and manageable in this setting.
+The most common adverse event was neutropenia, which pERC noted may incur an additional cost to care. pERC also noted that one of the most common adverse events that was observed was peripheral neuropathy, which is at least partially reversible after stopping treatment. pERC discussed the limitations of relying on nonrandomized, non-comparative evidence and concluded that there was considerable uncertainty surrounding the clinical benefit of brentuximab.
 However, pERC agreed with the pCODR Clinical Guidance Panel that there may be a net clinical benefit of treatment with brentuximab in patients who have relapsed following ASCT.
-However, pERC noted that patients who are not candidates for ASCT and who had failed at least two prior therapies were not included in Study SG035-0003.
-Therefore, pERC considered that there was insufficient evidence to determine if there were a clinical benefit of brentuximab in this population.
+Upon reconsideration of the pERC Initial Recommendation, pERC discussed feedback received from the Provincial Advisory Group about the uncertainties associated with nonrandomized non-comparative evidence. pERC acknowledged these uncertainties but considered that in exceptional circumstances, as with brentuximab for patients who have relapsed following ASCT, this level of evidence can be acceptable. pERC further reiterated that a meaningful proportion of patients receiving brentuximab in the single-arm phase two study had experienced a durable complete response, which led pERC to conclude that there may be a net clinical benefit of brentuximab in patients who have relapsed following ASCT. pERC also considered it important to note that equipoise no longer exists for brentuximab in this population and a randomized controlled trial is likely not feasible now.